-2. Hook up the trailer and make the electrical connections

-- in, the trailer connected message should appear in the EVIC/DID (if the connection is not recognized by the ITBM, braking functions will not be available), the GAIN setting will illuminate and the correct type of trailer must be selected from the EVIC/DID options. - 4.
-Press the UP or DOWN button on the steering wheel until "TRAILER TOW" appears on the screen.
+- 1. Make sure the trailer brakes are in good working condition, functioning normally and properly adjusted.
+See your trailer dealer if necessary. - 2.
+Hook up the trailer and make the electrical connections according to the trailer manufacturer's instructions. - 3.
+When a trailer with electric/EOH brakes is plugged in, the trailer connected message should appear in the EVIC/DID (if the connection is not recognized by the ITBM, braking functions will not be available), the GAIN setting will illuminate and the correct type of trailer must be selected from the EVIC/DID options.

-- 5. Press the RIGHT arrow on the steering wheel to enter "TRAILER TOW". - 6.
-Press the UP or DOWN buttons until Trailer Brake Type appears on the screen. - 7.
-Press the RIGHT arrow and then press the UP or DOWN buttons until the proper Trailer Brake Type appears on the screen. - 8.
+- 4. Push the UP or DOWN button on the steering wheel until "TRAILER TOW" appears on the screen. - 5.
+Push the RIGHT arrow on the steering wheel to enter "TRAILER TOW". - 6.
+Push the UP or DOWN buttons until Trailer Brake Type appears on the screen. - 7.
+Push the RIGHT arrow and then push the UP or 5 DOWN buttons until the proper Trailer Brake Type appears on the screen. - 8.
 In a traffic-free environment, tow the trailer on a dry, level surface at a speed of 20-25 mph (30-40 km/h) and squeeze the manual brake control lever completely. - 9.
 If the trailer wheels lockup (indicated by squealing tires), reduce the GAIN setting; if the trailer wheels turn freely, increase the GAIN setting.